Introduction to Bacon & the Art of Living

 How to Remain Competitive

-I can see how my quest to unravel the secrets of good bacon curing is teaching me as much about life than it is teaching me about meat.
 Andreas told me something this afternoon before I retired to my room which is very curious.
 He told me that I am too quick to claim that this is the end of my quest.
 That simply knowing the steps of bacon curing without understanding it is not to know the steps at all.
 Brief exposure to the Danish attitude towards work, continued education, cooperation and the internal mechanics of a bacon curing operation is only the beginning of my education.
 They are, however, every bit as important as bacon curing itself.
 The cooperative model, I realised upon reflection, can not be seen as a goal in itself.
 In the end, it provides an innovative solution to the problem of access to capital.
-I can see how, as circumstances in an environment change, other forms of access to capital may present itself and may even be better than the cooperative model.
+I can see how, as circumstances in an environment change, other forms of access to capital may present themselves and may even be better than the cooperative model.
 The fact that we must remain cognitive of development and innovations in this field will be key to our continued competitiveness.

-The other ingredient which I commit to make a focus of my life is continued education.
+The other ingredient which I commit to making a focus of my life is continued education.
 I will have to remain knowledgeable of the most current thinking about meat curing as my chosen occupation.
-One of the ways I commit to achieve this is through book learning but the other is through relationships with the best curers in the world so that I can continue to learn from them.
+One of the ways I commit to achieving this is through book learning but the other is through relationships with the best curers in the world so that I can continue to be mentored by them.

 The Ignorance of the Colonials